duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/templates_overview.md

 ### Template Groups

-In practice, you will handle all this by specifying a template group.
-These are presets for `template` and its `options`; they abstract away all the settings described above.
+In practice, you will specify a template group.
+Template groups are presets which abstract the settings described above.

-Template groups are the best - and strongly recommended - option for working with templates.
-Read more about [template groups](https://duck.co/duckduckhack/template_groups) and get help [choosing the best one](https://duck.co/duckduckhack/template_groups#picking-a-template-group) for your Instant Answer.
+**Template groups are the best - and strongly recommended - option for working with templates.** Read more about [template groups](https://duck.co/duckduckhack/template_groups) and get help [choosing the best one](https://duck.co/duckduckhack/template_groups#picking-a-template-group) for your Instant Answer.